sneakertack/nvar/README.md

   path: '../somedir/set-env.sh', // Filepath to envfile
   source: 'FOO=BAR', // Alternatively, provide the envfile source directly.
   target: module.exports, // Assign to something else besides process.env instead.
-  enoent: 'warn' // What should happen if the envfile was not found?
+  enoent: 'warn', // What should happen if the envfile was not found?
 Set to null|'warn'|'error'.
+  override: 'all' // Whether to override pre-existing variables.
+Set to 'all'|'empty'|'none'.
 });
 ```